listingslab-software/docs/docs/tech/pi/index.md

 computing, and to learn how to program in languages like Python.

 It also give more experienced developers a chance to do some mad cool shit.
-We're going to turn our Pi into a node server connected to Firebase in the cloud
+We're going to turn our Pi into a node server connected to a Firebase in the cloud